Nancy Simpson | Athletic Director

 Construction is currently underway on a tennis complex and softball facility that will rival any in the Southeast.

 In 2009, the AU wrestling team moved its practice facility to the athletic campus and the softball and baseball teams began using its indoor batting cages and practice field.
 A practice field for the men’s and women’s soccer teams was constructed, and the fall of 2010 saw both teams play on a new soccer field that is being developed into a full stadium.

 Simpson has also focused her energies on expanding the Trojan Club to continually help build community support for AU student-athletes, as well as generate additional funding for all programs.

 Actively involved in the University, the community and the NCAA, Simpson has served on a number of NCAA committees.
-She is most recently the Division II representative to the NCAA/NBTA Committee, a coalition of collegiate and professional representatives addressing travel issues.
-At the community level Simpson co-chaired a Women’s Leadership Iniative for the United Way of Anderson County and presently serves on the Hospice of the Upstate Board of Directors.
+She was most recently the Division II representative to the NCAA/NBTA Committee, a coalition of collegiate and professional representatives addressing travel issues.
+At the community level Simpson co-chaired a Women’s Leadership Initiative for the United Way of Anderson County and presently serves on the Hospice of the Upstate Board of Directors.

 In addition to her athletic department duties, Simpson is also a member of the Senior Leadership Team at Anderson, which works closely with the president to provide the executive leadership of the University.

-Simpson, a basketball and volleyball standout at Berry College, helped lead the Lady Vikings to the 1976 AIAW National Championship and was named the team’s MVP before graduating in 1977.
+Simpson, a basketball and volleyball standout at Berry College, helped lead the Lady Vikings to the 1976 AIAW National Basketball Championship and was named the tournament MVP and an All-American before graduating in 1977.
 She went on to earn a master’s degree from Southern Mississippi in 1978.